rsdoiel/antenna/2023/socal_north_2023.51.md

 date: 2023-12-20, from: The Daily Bruin (UCLA Student Newspaper)

 Dejected fans scaled up the Pauley Pavilion steps.
-As the Bruin faithful left in troves, coach Mick Cronin stood stoic on the sidelines with his hands behind his back.&#160;The Bruins were forced to relinquish their nation’s best 29-game home winning streak to a mid-major squad just up the 405.
+As the Bruin faithful left in troves, coach Mick Cronin stood stoic on the sidelines with his hands behind his back.&#160;
+The Bruins were forced to relinquish their nation’s best 29-game home winning streak to a mid-major squad just up the 405.

 <span class="feed-item-link">
 <a href="https://dailybruin.com/2023/12/19/ucla-mens-basketball-loses-home-winning-streak-falls-to-cal-state-northridge/">https://dailybruin.com/2023/12/19/ucla-mens-basketball-loses-home-winning-streak-falls-to-cal-state-northridge/</a> <a href="https://getpocket.com/save" class="pocket-btn" data-lang="en" data-save-url="https://dailybruin.com/2023/12/19/ucla-mens-basketball-loses-home-winning-streak-falls-to-cal-state-northridge/">Save to Pocket</a>